Right-wing terrorism: India

 In 1992, the 16th-century Babri Masjid in the city of Ayodhya, in Uttar Pradesh was demolished by the far-right Hindu nationalist Vishva Hindu Parishad.
-The demolition resulted in intercommunal rioting between India's Hindu and Muslim communities, causing the death of at least 2,000 people.
+The demolition resulted in intercommunal rioting between India's Hindu and Muslim communities, causing the deaths of at least 2,000 people.

 Israel

 A number of right-wing Revisionist Zionist groups have been designated as terrorist organisations.
 Lehi, known as the Stern Gang, was a Zionist paramilitary and terrorist organization founded in Mandatory Palestine in 1940, professing National Bolshevism and influenced by Italian fascism.
 It carried out assassinations and alleged massacres until it was disbanded in 1949.
 The Jewish Underground was a radical right-wing organization considered terrorist by Israel.
 It plotted and carried out car and bus bombings, and attacks on students and on religious sites in the early 1980s until the arrest of its main activists in 1984.
-Kach and its splinter group Kahane Chai were a right-wing Orthodox Jewish, ultranationalist political party in Israel, formed in 1971 and designated as terrorist from the 1990s y Israel, Canada, the European Union, Japan, and the United States.
+Kach and its splinter group Kahane Chai were a right-wing Orthodox Jewish, ultranationalist political party in Israel, formed in 1971 and designated as terrorist from the 1990s by Israel, Canada, the European Union, Japan, and the United States.

-Syria & Lebanon
+Syria and Lebanon

-See Falangist militancy in Lebanon. and Fascist militancy in Syria and Lebanon.
+See Falangist militancy in Lebanon and Fascist militancy in Syria and Lebanon.